joescars/joescars.github.io/_posts/2015-05-18-build-2015-highlights-windows-10.md

 I highly recommend watching this free course to learn about all the new stuff coming out and how it will change the way we develop and interact with devices.

-The course is available here: <a href="http://www.microsoftvirtualacademy.com/training-courses/best-of-build-and-windows-10" target="_blank">http://www.microsoftvirtualacademy.com/training-courses/best-of-build-and-windows-10</a>
+The course is available here: <http://www.microsoftvirtualacademy.com/training-courses/best-of-build-and-windows-10>